Adir-SL/compo.js/README.md

 and replace it with the corresponding file named ```button-primary.html```.

-Also the CSS coming from the file named ```button-primary.html``` should be scoped to not affect other buttons.
+Also the CSS coming from the file named ```button-primary.html``` should be scoped to not affect other buttons